Semiconductor Plasma Equipment

 GD-20RF Plasma Asher

-GD-20RF is a single-chamber plasma ashing system designed for photoresist stripping and organic residue removal in semiconductor and microfabrication processes.
-It delivers repeatable cleaning with recipe control, stable plasma output, and flexible gas chemistry to support sensitive films and complex structures.
+GD-20RF is a single-chamber plasma ashing system designed for controlled photoresist stripping and dry residue removal in semiconductor and microfabrication processes.
+It provides stable plasma operation with recipe-driven control and configurable gas chemistry to support sensitive films and complex device structures.

 • Controlled process window to support sensitive layers while maintaining removal efficiency